 Maria is back with another guest blog.
-This week, she asked her Facebook page “likers” to give her some problems around fussy eating.
+She asked her Facebook page “likers” to give her some problems around fussy eating.
 She then created a hypothetical question to answer from all their responses!
 Let us know what you think.

 I have a 3 year old daughter who just refuses to eat much at all, throwing full on tantrums if we try and make her eat anything she doesn’t want to.
 It’s spoiling mealtimes for the whole family and is driving me insane, I keep bursting into tears.
 Some days she’s fine and will eat a small amount several times throughout the day, but still not a lot.
 Most of the time though, I can’t get her to eat anything and she’ll only have a piece of toast and maybe a banana in a whole day; she may pick at some grapes too.
 She looks physically well, but I am worried she’s not getting enough nutrients and this will affect her development.
 All she wants to eat is chicken nuggets, but I want her to eat more healthy foods and she won’t try anything new at all.